How GE invested in fossil fuels, and missed the opportunity to be a clean energy giant

 “If they were making tons of money, you might say, ‘Fine — they’re evil, but they’re realists,'” Yadigaroglu says.
 “But that’s not even the case, right?
 It’s not only evil, but it’s just not working.
 It’s a bad strategy that happens to also be highly, highly destructive.”

-Molly Taft writes for Nexus Media, a syndicated newswire covering climate, energy, policy, art and culture.
+Molly Taft writes for Nexus Media, a syndicated newswire covering climate, energy, policy, art, and culture.
 You can follow her @mollytaft.